elsampsa/cutefront/docs/devenvs.rst

 In this "DEV Tier-1" mode you can also debug, not only individual widgets, but a complete fullstack app as well.
 As there is typically no backend in this development mode, you must use mock datasources that imitate the backend.
-For more on this subject, please refer to the actual code in the :ref:`FastAPI fullstack example <install>`.
+For more on this subject, please refer to the actual code in the :ref:`FastAPI fullstack example <fastapi>`.

 2. Dev Tier-2
 -------------

 *Develop and debug Cutefront fullstack apps in your VSCode IDE*

-In order to try this, you need to run the :ref:`FastAPI fullstack example <install>` and start it in the development mode.
+In order to try this, you need to run the :ref:`FastAPI fullstack example <fastapi>` and start it in the development mode.

 - Go into VSCode debugging tab
 - Choose `Cutefront FastAPI landing` from the dropdown menu